ghc/ghc/docs/users_guide/glasgow_exts.rst

    necessarily more conservative, but any error message may be more comprehensible.

+-  Under most circumstances, you cannot use standalone deriving to create an instance for a data type whose constructors are not all in scope.
+This is because the derived instance would generate code that uses the constructors behind the scenes, which would break abstraction.

+   The one exception to this rule is :ghc-flag:`-XDeriveAnyClass`, since deriving an instance via :ghc-flag:`-XDeriveAnyClass` simply generates an empty instance declaration, which does not require the use of any constructors.
+See the `deriving any class <#derive-any-class>`__ section for more details.

 In other ways, however, a standalone deriving obeys the same rules as ordinary deriving: